 Source: GlobalData Patent Analytics

 Faurecia is a key player in the smart car seats innovation area.
 The company’s smart car seat technology is a haptic solution that offers an immersive and safe experience, where tactile sensations are embedded in the car seat, stimulating the user’s sense of touch.
 It uses an all-in-one seat sensor to identify potential physical pain and then activates corrective actions, such as massages, haptic vibrations, seat position adjustments, and personalised sounds via integrated headphones in the headrest to alleviate any discomfort.
 The seat sensors can also help with safety features such as driver monitoring, occupant detection, drowsiness and stress detection and offer alerts and comfort adjustments.
-Ford Motor, Aisin, Toyota Boshoku, Hyundai Motor, and Tata Motors are some of the other key players.
+Ford, Aisin, Toyota Boshoku, Hyundai, and Tata Motors are some of the other key players.

 To further understand how IoT is disrupting the automotive industry, access GlobalData’s latest thematic research report on Internet of Things (IoT) in Automotive.